 - 2 large sweet potatoes, spiralized

-- Add the spinach to the pan, stir, let it cook down until its just barely wilted.
+Add the spinach to the pan, stir, let it cook for a few minutes until slightly wilted.

 If you make these sweet potato noodles, please tag me using the #StaceyHomemaker so I can see your tasty creation!